VeenDuco/inclusion_exclusion_priors/README.md

 ## Data

-The data for the inclusion and exclusion criteria are based upon @ca8cb9e.
+The data for the inclusion and exclusion criteria are based upon [PR #115 in synergy-dataset](https://github.com/asreview/synergy-dataset/pull/115).
 Two versions are used.
 The first version in which the raw eligibility criteria are split into inclusion and exclusion criteria.
 A second version in which these are cleaned up.

 ## Preliminary Results